 What does it advertise?

-.et's write

 Who is the main target group of the advertisement?

-What does "something for everyone" mean?

-What could a child who is disabled do at this camp?

-Can you attend the camp over a weekend?

-Why does the advert say "cared for by an experienced team of people"?

-List the activities you would enjoy if you attended the camp.

-What is meant by the following messages?

-Why should you bring sun block?

-Why will your parents have "peace of mind" if you are on the camp?
+What does "something for eve ryone" mean?
+What could a child who is disa bled do at this camp?
+C 1.1 1 12 Can you attend the camp over a weekend?
+Why does the advert say "care d for by an experienced team o f neonle"? with does the davert say care a for by all experienced team o г реорге : List the activities you would en njoy if you attended the camp.
+What is meant by the following g messages?
+THE ULTIMAT KIDDY CAM Giving every child ruch an a experience they can't to come back!
+P!
+Why should you bring sun blo ck?
+Why will your parents have "p eace of mind" if you are on the camp?

-Verbs and adverbs
+Verbsand adverbs